walterisbrown/addisoncountyfielddays/content/exhibits/Goat_Show.md

 scratches can be made.
 Animals must remain in the grounds until 9:00 p.m. on Saturday.
 All animals must be removed by 10:00 a.m.
 Sunday after the fair.
 Exhibitors are responsible for taking down and stacking their own pens and cleaning their area.
-1. Barn Meeting for all exhibitors Tuesday, August 10th at 6:00 p.m. in the Show Tent.
+1. Barn Meeting for all exhibitors Tuesday, August 9, 2022 at 6:00 p.m. in the Show Tent.

 ### HEALTH REGULATIONS:
-1. All goats must have health certificates and MUST be free of visual evidence of the following diseases: foot rot, sore mouth, pink-eye, and ringworm.
-Any sheep deemed to be unhealthy by the Judge or Show Superintendent will be barred from exhibition and showing.
-All goats must be vaccinated for rabies thirty (30) days prior to Monday before the fair and must have a certificate to verify the vaccination.
-All goats must have scrapie ear tag.
+1.All goats must be listed on a valid Certificate of Veterinary Inspection (CVI) signed and dated within 30 days of arrival.
+Official identification and vaccination information must be listed on the CVI.
+All animals should be in good physical condition and free from open and draining wounds as well as visual evidence of infectious, contagious or parasitic diseases at time of arrival.
+Animals arriving from out of state must have an import permit.
+All animals and their accompanying documentation will be examined prior to entering the sheep and goat tent by the superintendent or their designee.
+Any animals that do not meet the health requirements will not be permitted in the facilities until examined by a veterinarian at which time a determination will be made.
-1. The show will take place on Saturday at 12:00noon.
+1. The show will take place on Wednesday, August 10,2022 at 12:00noon.
 Both youth and open exhibitors will be judged at the same time, awarded ribbons by place then open exhibitors will leave the ring and 4-H and other youth exhibitors will be awarded ribbons according to the danish system.